Quileute language: Orthography

+Quileute uses an alphabet developed in 1969 by the Quileute Culture Committee.
+The accents ◌́  and ◌̀ are used to mark stress, and a dot (·) is used to mark a long vowel.

 Morphology

 Quileute features a prefix system that changes depending on the physical characteristics of the person being spoken of, the speaker, or rarely the person being addressed.
 When speaking of a cross-eyed person, //t͡ɬ-// is prefixed to each word.
 When speaking of a hunchback, the prefix //t͡sʼ-// is used.
 Additional prefixes are also used for short men (//s-//), "funny people" (//t͡ʃk-//), and people that have difficulty walking (//t͡ʃχ-//).
 (Note: Mithun, Marianne (1999).
 The Languages of Native North America, p.
 275. Cambridge University Press.
 (Citing Frachtenberg 1920 (her 1920b), but misattributing to "Frachtenberg 1917": Mithun's bibliography includes many of his other works, including a 1917a and 1917b, both on other topics.))